nurdanish22/PasswordManager/README.md

 ## Group name: OOPsies

 **Description**: *The Password Manager application is designed to securely store and manage website passwords.
-Developed by a team of contributors (indicated by their respective names in the comments), the application ensures a robust and user-friendly password management experience.*
+Developed by a team of contributors, which includes Nurdanish, Afiq and Izzu, the application ensures a robust and user-friendly password management experience.*

 ## Group members:

-**Name:  Afiq danish bin mohamad zulkefli**
+**Name:  Afiq Danish bin Mohamad Zulkefli**
 **Matric No: 2228775**

 **Name: Nurdanish Effendi bin Roestam Effendi** **Matric No: 2224875**

 **Name: Izzuddin Nurasheed bin Abd Rashid**
-**Matric No**
+**Matric No: 2226833**

 ## The assigned tasks for each member: